Getting to Know IntelliJ IDEA

 Trisha is a Java Champion, author of Head First Java, and was an IntelliJ IDEA Advocate at JetBrains for seven years.

 Before working for JetBrains, Trisha built up experience using IntelliJ IDEA while pairing with other, much more experienced, developers.
 She was blown away by how much you can achieve if you really understand the tool, and horrified that she'd been using IDEs to develop Java applications for ten years and barely scraped the surface of what they could do.
-This inspired her to move into developer advocacy and give live coding demos of how to be effective with Java, while at the same time showcasing what you can do with an IDE.
-This was basically a long interview process for getting a job at JetBrains!
+This inspired her to move into developer advocacy and give live coding demos of how to be effective with Java while showcasing what you can do with an IDE at the same time.

 Helen Scott